 The average cost to paint exterior trim is around $1 per linear foot.
 For a typical 2000 square foot home, with 700 linear feet of trim will cost about $700 to paint.

 The cost to paint an exterior door is between $90 and $200 per door depending on the condition of the entry and the cost of materials and supplies.

 Some siding on older homes might need so much repair that it is more cost-effective to replace the siding rather than repair it all and then paint over it.
-Expect to pay $1,550–$3,050 for the removal and disposal of old siding and $4,000–$14,000 for new siding and installation.
+Expect to pay between $1,550 and $3,050 for the removal and disposal of old siding and $4,000 to $14,000 for new siding and installation.
 Expect to pay more if the wood underneath is wet and rotten and needs structural repair work.

 The type of trim and siding on the home will dictate how much prep work is need, which types of paints to use, and how much repair work needs to be done before even primer is put on.
 What is the siding made of?
 Not all paints can be sprayed and look good because they need to be thinned to work in the sprayer.
 Spraying, although cheaper, isn’t as precise as painting with a roller or brush, and masking can take hours.
 Here are the common siding materials, prep work needed, and price for your painting project.

 Metal will have to be sanded and primed with two coats of oil-based primer before it can be painted.
 To clean it, they’ll scrub it with a solution of TSP and water.
 Hose it off and wait for it to dry before painting.
 Spray paint doesn’t stick to metal well.
 You can expect to pay $29 per 100 square feet to brush paint metal siding.